Research

 About me

 I am originally from France where I did most of my studies.
-I studied aerospace engineering at ISAE Supaéro in Toulouse (yes it is rocket science) where I learnt how to build spacecrafts including my own cubesat which has now been launched and is free floating in space.
+I studied aerospace engineering at ISAE Supaéro in Toulouse (yes it is rocket science) where I learnt how to my own my own spacecraft that is now free floating in space.

-Working within the large bureaucratic collaborations of space engineering was not quite for me, so I joined the theoretical physics forces, first at Imperial College London with Jonathan Pritchard and afterwards on a PhD with Andrew Pontzen.
-I then joined Lund University as a postdoctoral researcher working with Oscar Agertz, before securing the Beecroft Fellowship in Cosmology at the University of Oxford.
+Working within the large bureaucratic collaborations of space engineering was not quite for me, so I joined the theoretical physics forces.
+First at Imperial College London with Jonathan Pritchard, and then on a PhD with Andrew Pontzen at UCL.
+Infected by the virus of astrophysics, I then moved to Sweden as a postdoctoral researcher at Lund University, and then as a Beecroft Fellow in Cosmology at the University of Oxford.
 My CV contains a more formal description of my background and you can find a list of my papers on arxiv.

-And when I am not working, I tend to be at sea, not sleeping for a few days to race other sailboats far from the coasts.
+And when I am not working, I tend to be at sea, as far away from the coasts as possible :)